gvwilson/tidynomicon/_en/tidyverse.md

 ```

 R's `read_csv` tells us more about what it has done than Pandas does.
-In particular, it guesses at columns' data types based on the first thousand values,
+In particular, it guesses the data types of columns based on the first thousand values
 and then tells us what types it has inferred.
 (In a better universe,
-people habitually use the first *two* rows of their spreadsheets for name *and units*,
+people would habitually use the first *two* rows of their spreadsheets for name *and units*,
 but we do not live there.)

 We can now look at what `read_csv` has produced.